 Spending extra hours away from home means additional expenses.
 You could be at home enjoying a meal, but instead, you're in an airport terminal because an airline overbooked your flight.

-It's only fair that the airline pick up your meal tab if the delay is at least two hours.
+It's only fair that the airline picks up your meal tab if the delay is at least two hours.
 Most agents will offer a voucher that is accepted readily in the airport restaurants.
 Some withhold this offer unless they're asked for it.
 Always ask.

 Keep your expectations reasonable.
 This will not be a multi-course lobster dinner in a five-star restaurant.
 The voucher is normally priced to coincide with the average cost of a meal at the airport.

 Another courtesy worth seeking is a seat in the airline club lounge.
 These places are far more comfortable than sitting in a terminal.
 If you'll be spending hours waiting for your flight, the seating is better, and you'll find complimentary snacks, newspapers, and television options.